 Simona Nastac is a curator, critic and poet living in London.
 She studied Art History and Theory in Bucharest and holds an MA in Creative Curating from Goldsmiths University, London.
 Committed to socio-critical art and context responsive practices, she is forever looking for unexpected outcomes able to shake the world.
 In a gentle way.

-She has curated exhibitions and live poetry events in London, Seoul, New York, Saint Petersburg, Prague, Shanghai, Cluj and Bucharest, which featured renowned artists Anish Kapoor, Hito Steyerl, Guy Ben-Ner, Tony Cragg, Jordan Wolfson, Nigel Rolfe, Christian Bök, Jaap Blonk, and Dan Perjovschi, amongst others.
-She has also written numerous reviews for magazines and newspapers such as Flash Art, Eikon, Springerin, Hart, Praesens, IDEA Cluj, Cultural Observer and ARTA Bucharest.
+She has curated exhibitions and live poetry events in London, Seoul, New York, Berlin, Saint Petersburg, Prague, Shanghai, Cluj and Bucharest, which featured renowned artists Anish Kapoor, Hito Steyerl, Guy Ben-Ner, Tony Cragg, Jordan Wolfson, Nigel Rolfe, Christian Bök, Jaap Blonk, and Dan Perjovschi, amongst others.
+She has also written numerous reviews for art magazines such as Flash Art, Eikon, Springerin, Hart, Praesens, IDEA Cluj, Cultural Observer and ARTA Bucharest.
 From July 2006 to December 2013 she was Head of Arts at the Romanian Cultural Institute in London.
 Since 2017 she has been the curator of the International Artist Residency In Context in the Lynchian town of Slănic Moldova.

 Areas of interest: everything at the intersection of art, poetry, ecology and social justice.
 Even if such an intersection might not exist.